Childers, Queensland: Education

-Childers State School is a government primary (Early Childhood-6) school for boys and girls at Mungomery Street (25.2311°S 152.2803°E).
+Childers State School is a government primary (Early Childhood to Year 6) school for boys and girls at Mungomery Street (25.2311°S 152.2803°E).
 In 2017, the school had an enrolment of 308 students with 24 teachers (22 full-time equivalent) and 20 non-teaching staff (14 full-time equivalent).
 It includes a special education program.

+St Joseph's School is a Catholic primary (Prep–6) school for boys and girls at 40 Churchill Street (25.2359°S 152.2811°E).
+In 2017, the school had an enrolment of 75 students with 8 teachers (7 full-time equivalent) and 9 non-teaching staff (5 full-time equivalent).

-Isis District State High School is a government secondary (7-12) school for boys and girls at 3 Ridgway Street (25.2359°S 152.2811°E).
+Isis District State High School is a government secondary (7–12) school for boys and girls at 3 Ridgway Street (25.2331°S 152.2739°E).
 In 2017, the school had an enrolment of 504 students with 48 teachers (46 full-time equivalent) and 33 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

-St Joseph's School is a Catholic primary (Prep-6) school for boys and girls at 40 Churchill Street (25.2331°S 152.2739°E).
-In 2017, the school had an enrolment of 75 students with 8 teachers (7 full-time equivalent) and 9 non-teaching staff (5 full-time equivalent).

 Amenities

-Childers has many general local servicess, an art gallery (Bundaberg Regional Art Gallery- BRAG) and Information Centre.
-Cultural entertainment facilitated through the Childers Cultural Centre- a town hall hired through the Bundaberg Regional Council.
+Childers has many general local services, an art gallery (Bundaberg Regional Art Gallery – BRAG) and Information Centre.
+Cultural entertainment facilitated through the Childers Cultural Centre – a town hall hired through the Bundaberg Regional Council.

 Bundaberg Regional Libraries operate a public library at 49 Churchill Street.

 The Childers branch of the Queensland Country Women's Association meets at 1 Crescent Street.

 Christ Church Anglican Church is at 11 Mcilwraith Street.
 It is within the Anglican Archdiocese of Brisbane.

 Sacred Heart Catholic Church is at 40 Churchill Street.
 It is within the Roman Catholic Archdiocese of Brisbane.

 Childers Uniting Church is at 36 Macrossan Street (25.2374°S 152.2757°E).
 It is part of the Uniting Church in Australia.

 Grace Lutheran Church is at 226 Churchill Street.
 It is part of the Lutheran Church of Australia.

 The Childers Apostolic Church of Queensland is at 13 Nelson Street.
 It is part of the Apostolic Church of Queensland.

 Childers Wesleyan Methodist Church is at 6 Broadhurst Street (25.2362°S 152.2743°E).
 It is part of the Wesleyan Methodist Church of Australia.

 Childers Gospel Chapel is at 34 Churchill Street.
 It is part of the Christian Community Churches of Australia.

 Events

 Childers holds a Multicultural Festival once a year on the final weekend in July.
 The town also hosts an agricultural show; which in the past was held in early August, but is now hosted in late May or early June.

-As a celebration of its cultural heritage, Childers also hosts events in October to celebrate the Crush Festival- a region-wide event to mark the end of the sugar-cane crushing season.